microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ![Range Highlight](images/theme-color-reference/rangehighlight.png)

-- `editor.rangeHighlightBackground`: Background color of highlighted ranges, like by quick open and find features.
+- `editor.rangeHighlightBackground`: Background color of highlighted ranges, like by Quick Open and Find features.

-To see the editor white spaces enable `Toggle Render Whitespaces`.
+To see the editor white spaces, enable **Toggle Render Whitespace**.

 - `editorWhitespace.foreground`: Color of whitespace characters in the editor.

-To see the editor indent guides, configure `"editor.renderIndentGuides": true`.
+To see the editor indent guides, set `"editor.renderIndentGuides": true`.

 - `editorIndentGuide.background`: Color of the editor indentation guides.

 ## Diff Editor Colors

-For coloring the inserted and removed text parts either a background or a border should be used (not both).
+For coloring inserted and removed text, use either a background or a border color but not both.

-- `diffEditor.insertedTextBackground`: Background color for text that got inserted.
+- `diffEditor.insertedTextBackground`: Background color for inserted text.
-- `diffEditor.insertedTextBorder`: Outline color for the text that got inserted.
+- `diffEditor.insertedTextBorder`: Outline color for inserted text.
-- `diffEditor.removedTextBackground`: Background color for text that got removed.
+- `diffEditor.removedTextBackground`: Background color for removed text.
-- `diffEditor.removedTextBorder`: Outline color for text that got removed.
+- `diffEditor.removedTextBorder`: Outline color for removed text.

 ## Editor Widget Colors

-Editor widget show up in front of the editor content.
-Examples are the Find/Replace dialog, the suggestion widget or the editor hover.
+The Editor widget is shown in front of the editor content.
+Examples are the Find/Replace dialog, the suggestion widget, and the editor hover.

-- `editorWidget.background`: Background color of editor widgets, such as find/replace.
+- `editorWidget.background`: Background color of editor widgets, such as Find/Replace.

-- `editorSuggestWidget.background`: Background color of the suggest widget.
+- `editorSuggestWidget.background`: Background color of the suggestion widget.
-- `editorSuggestWidget.border`: Border color of the suggest widget.
+- `editorSuggestWidget.border`: Border color of the suggestion widget.
-- `editorSuggestWidget.foreground`: Foreground color of the suggest widget.
+- `editorSuggestWidget.foreground`: Foreground color of the suggestion widget.
-- `editorSuggestWidget.highlightForeground`: Color of the match highlights in the suggest widget.
+- `editorSuggestWidget.highlightForeground`: Color of the match highlights in the suggestion widget.
-- `editorSuggestWidget.selectedBackground`: Background color of the selected entry in the suggest widget.
+- `editorSuggestWidget.selectedBackground`: Background color of the selected entry in the suggestion widget.

 - `editorHoverWidget.background`: Background color of the editor hover.
 - `editorHoverWidget.border`: Border color of the editor hover.

-The debug exception widget is a peek view that shows in the editor when debug stops at an exception.
+The Debug Exception widget is a peek view that shows in the editor when debug stops at an exception.

 - `debugExceptionWidget.background`: Exception widget background color.
 - `debugExceptionWidget.border`: Exception widget border color.

-The editor marker view shows when navigating to errors and warnings in the editor (`Goto Next Error or Warning` command).
+The editor marker view shows when navigating to errors and warnings in the editor (**Go to Next Error or Warning** command).

 - `editorMarkerNavigation.background`: Editor marker navigation widget background.
 - `editorMarkerNavigationError.background`: Editor marker navigation widget error color.